Guide to Micro-Entrepreneur Business in France

 It is collected via the national tax authority, who will send you a tax notice, either paper or on-line.
 They also collect a small management charge on behalf of the councils and themselves, which is added to the rates payable.

-The tax is payable by 15th December, and can also be paid monthly by prior registration.
+The tax is payable by mid December each year, and can also be paid monthly by prior registration.

 Back: Income Tax

 If you would like to receive regular information on French taxes, French property ownership and living in France, then you can register to receive our free monthly Newsletter.